Spleen Pancreas And Liver Question And Answers

 Anterior Abdominal Wall Multiple Choice Questions And Answers

 Question 1.
-All the following structures passes through the inguinal canal except:
+All the following structures pass through the inguinal canal except:

 1. Inferior epigastric artery